 At eleven in the morning of the eleventh day and eleventh month of 1918, a Monday, the First World War ended.
 One might think this conclusion of the conflict an odd quirk of historical coincidence with its trio of elevens, but the ceasing of hostilities was planned for that time when the armistice was signed in Marshall Ferdinand Foch’s rail car at Rethondes at five that morning.
 It follows that the commanders would order the artillery breeches closed and weapons packed away because the war would officially stop in six hours.
 But that is not what happened.
 The war continued until eleven with additional wounded, maimed, and dead added to the lengthy casualty lists of the nations at war.
 The obvious question is, “Why?”
-One answer is that the commanders of the Allied Expeditionary Force (AEF) wanted to retake as much land as possible from the Germans before the end at 11:00, but military action to recover land was not needed because the armistice required the Germans to withdraw and cede all the land taken during the war.
+One answer is that the commanders of the American Expeditionary Force (AEF) wanted to retake as much land as possible from the Germans before the end at 11:00, but military action to recover land was not needed because the armistice required the Germans to withdraw and cede all the land taken during the war.
 Joseph E. Persico’s Eleventh Month, Eleventh Day, Eleventh Hour provides another answer in his extended account of the last days of the war.
 His perspective is not original to him but instead has its source in the days immediately following the war.
 Persico said the commanders’ pride and quest for glory led them to prosecute the war to the last second to show Germany their superiority.
 Further, despite considerable changes in the technology of war, the officers lived with a nineteenth-century concept of the art of war.
 He quoted one AEF commander’s comment “I believe the value of the horse and the opportunity of the horse in the future are likely to be as great as ever.
 Aeroplanes and tanks are only accessories to the men and the horse” (397).
 Images of a Cavalier brandishing his sabre atop a galloping steed come to mind as he charges for glory in the face of tanks.
 Even though the quote provides the opinion of only one officer, it shows the military’s reticence to adopt innovation, its sense of security in tradition, and its hope for glory.
 The mindset of World War I French commanders was brought to the screen in 1957 with Stanley Kubrick’s excellent but emotionally distressing film, Paths of Glory, in which the character portrayed by Kirk Douglas was baffled and angered by the indifferent attitude of his commanders regarding the lives of their troops.
 Regardless of the answer to the question why, the war ended one hundred years ago tomorrow at 11:00 in the morning Paris time.
 Veterans’ Day is tomorrow and it was initially named Armistice Day to remember the end of the Great War and its multitude of casualties.
 Andrew Myers of Log College Press has provided a nice brief piece for Veterans Day titled “World War I, in Remembrance.”

 It seems particularly appropriate to remember the centennial of the end of the war on the Lord’s Day.
 Machen had experienced difficulty with locating acceptable worship services while working with the YMCA in France.
 He commented at one point that it was often impossible to distinguish the Sabbath from any other day of the week even though he tried to remain faithul by attending Roman Catholic services and listening to the priests’ homilies, or joining the services led by military chaplains, but he found the discourses of theological liberals empty.
 When organized worship was not available, he pulled out the Scriptures, gathered up anyone who would attend, and led his own little meetings.
 So, now one hundred years after Machen celebrated the end of the war he is enjoying the Sabbath of eternity with no more war nor need to seek corporate worship because it is a way of life.